 Munitions storage would be in three non-contiguous areas near the Habitat Management Unit (HMU) (Figure 2.4-2).
 The HMU boundaries specifically exclude two magazine storage areas on 0.7 ac (0.3 ha).
-Existing magazines at these areas are currently being used by Andersen AFB for inert munitions storage.
+These magazines are currently being used by the AAFB for inert storage.
 The proposed magazines would be constructed at these two sites (requiring demolition) and at a third site located east of the HMU across an unnamed roadway.
-The area of ground disturbance including a buffer is estimated to be 6.2 ac (2.5 ha).
-The existing inert munitions storage facilities may need to be relocated elsewhere within MSA 1; however, an exact location has not been determined at this time.
-The existing MSA 1 ESQD arc(s) would be expanded approximately 400 ft (122 m) to the north to accommodate the new munitions storage facilities (Figure 2.4-2).
+The area of ground disturbance including a buffer (and excluding the existing munitions storage facilities) is estimated to be 6.6 ac (2.7 ha).
+Existing munitions storage facilities may need to be relocated.
+The relocation of existing munitions storage facilities would be in Munitions Storage Area 1; however, an exact location has not been determined at this time.